Avanade/piControllerMenu/README.md

 This repo contains a Raspberry PI controller menu that allows interaction with the RPi via a mini LCD display and 5 tactile buttons connected via GPIO.
 This is helpful in situations where you want to use your RPi headless, without screen, keybaord and mouse
 (such a process control or process automation scenarios) but want to interact and control your PI locally (ssh is not always convenient).

 This is very similar to functionality to your have on PLCs that allow local interaction, program execution and status from a built-in mini display.

-To see it in action:
+To see it in action, click on the image below for a brief YouTube video.

 [![See it in action](controllerMenu.jpg)](https://youtu.be/ZApU0XuNtY8 "See it in action")